 Providing access to additional items for download that don't have a home elsewhere.
-Groundwater models with related documentation, as well as ready-made maps, are available in this section.
+Groundwater models with related documentation, as well as ready-made maps and various reference materials, are available in this section.

 The Grand River Simulation Model (GRSM) is a computer model of the watershed.
 Water quality and planning staff use it to understand how changes in wastewater treatment plants might affect water quality.
 A model is necessary because changes in water quality are caused by a complex interaction of many factors that change over time